List of rulers of Odisha

 The land of Odisha or former Kalinga has undergone several changes in terms of its boundaries since ancient ages.
 It was also known by different names like Odra Desha, Kalinga, Hirakhanda, Mahakantara or Utkala in different eras.
-Unlike other Ancient Kingdoms in India, Odisha for most part of the History remained a stable and major power till medieval era due to wide spread martial culture and prosperity brought by successive native ruling dynasties.
+Unlike other ancient kingdoms in India, Odisha for most part of the History remained a stable and major power till medieval era due to widespread martial culture and prosperity brought by successive native ruling dynasties.

 The year 1568 is considered a turning point in the history of Odisha.
 In 1568, Kalapahad invaded the state.
 This, aided by internal conflicts, led to a steady downfall of the state from which it did not recover.

 Ancient period

-Kalinga Kingdom (c.
-1100 – 261 BCE)
+Kalinga kingdom (c.
+1100–261 BCE)

 According to political scientist Sudama Misra, the Kalinga janapada originally comprised the area covered by the Puri and Ganjam districts.

 Kalinga dynasty (I) (c.
-1100 – 700 BCE)
+1100–700 BCE)

-According to Mahabharata and some Puranas, the prince 'Kalinga' founded the Kalinga Kingdom, in the current day region of coastal Odisha, including the North Sircars.
+According to Mahabharata and some Puranas, the prince 'Kalinga' founded the Kalinga kingdom, in the current day region of coastal Odisha, including the North Sircars.

 The Mahabharata also mentions one 'Srutayudha' as the king of the Kalinga kingdom, who joined the Kaurava camp.
 In the Buddhist text, Mahagovinda Suttanta, Kalinga and its ruler, 'Sattabhu', have been mentioned.